TimoSalomaki/ghc-python-hackathon/Challenge-3.md

-# Photo Editor Hackathon
+# Photo Editor Challenge

-Welcome to the Photo Editor Hackathon!
+Welcome to the Photo Editor Challenge!
 You are tasked with enhancing a super bare-bones Python photo editor with essential functionalities.
 As the last developer on earth who can implement these features, your mission is to make this photo editor fully functional and user-friendly.
 Let's dive into the required enhancements.

 ## Original code